jerwintuchi/js-metacrafters/eth+avax-project-module-1-to-4/module-2/readme.md

-# Fullstack Ethereum Project with React, Hardhat, and ethers.js
+# ETH Manager (Fullstack Ethereum Project with React, Hardhat, and ethers.js)

 This is a fullstack project utilizing React.js for the front end and Hardhat for Ethereum development, integrating an Ethereum wallet using ethers.js that allows:
    - Deposit: Allows users to deposit Ether into the contract.